-Tower's market leading position in the Pacific continues to deliver a solid performance.7 Gross written premium growth of 4.6% to \$29.9 million was driven by the launch of Vanuatu, and underlying growth in Tonga, Samoa and American Samoa and Fiji.
+Tower's market leading position in the Pacific continues to deliver a solid performance.
+Gross written premium growth of 4.6% to \$29.9 million was driven by the launch of Vanuatu, and underlying growth in Tonga, Samoa and American Samoa and Fiji.
 This was offset by a deliberate de-risking in Papua New Guinea.
-Pacific net profit after tax (NPAT) of \$2.1 million was impacted by a single large claim in Vanuatu and Cyclone Winston, which also affected the underlying claims ratio.
+Pacific NPAT of \$2.1 million was impacted by a single large claim in Vanuatu and Cyclone Winston, which also affected the underlying claims ratio.